Thread Review [Comparing Embroidery Floss Brands

 Embroidery Floss Brands

-Here is a run down of the 4 brands of thread I’ll be reviewing.
-I chose these brands because they are ones that are available at large chain stores in the U.S. (Hobby Lobby, Walmart, Michaels, and Joann Fabrics)
+Here is a rundown of the four brands of thread I’ll be reviewing.
+I chose these brands because they are available at large chain stores in the US.
+(Hobby Lobby, Walmart, and Michaels)

 Artiste

-This is Hobby Lobby’s brand of embroidery floss.
-It comes in different variety packs and seems to have a good variety of colors.
-Here are a couple different packs with prices included.
+Artiste is Hobby Lobby’s embroidery floss brand.
+It comes in different variety packs and has a good variety of colors.
+Here are a couple of other packs with prices included:

-This brand is Michael’s brand of craft supplies.
-There aren’t as many color options in this color, but it’s an affordable option.
+Michael’s brand of craft supplies is called Loops & Threads.
+There aren’t as many color options, but it’s still a valid and affordable option.

 Friendship Thread

-This brand can be found at Walmart.
-The only kind of this thread I could find was 6 strand floss and variegated floss.
-There is a wide variety of color options and it is extremely affordable compared to the other brands.
+Friendship Thread is available at Walmart.
+The only kinds of this thread I could find were 6-strand floss and variegated floss.
+There is a wide variety of color options, and it is highly affordable compared to other brands.

 DMC

 DMC is the thread I currently use and it comes in many different types of thread.
-You can read all about some of the most common embroidery threads they carry here.
+(Learn more about some of the most common embroidery threads they carry.)
 This thread is the most expensive out of all of the threads I will be reviewing.
+(At the time I’m writing this, 6 strand floss is $1.15/skein)

 Comparing Different Embroidery Threads

-I made a little sampler hoop where I made some back stitches and satin stitches to test out each of the embroidery thread brands.
-I chose some of the most saturated colors to do this and tried to match the colors as best I could.
-I wanted to see if the colors would bleed or fade after the fabric was rinsed with water.
-(NOTE: I unfortunately didn’t have any colors in the loops and threads floss).
+I made a small sampler hoop with some backstitches and satin stitches to test each embroidery thread brand.
+I chose some of the most saturated colors for this and tried to match them as best I could.
+I wanted to see if the colors would bleed or fade after washing.
+(NOTE: I unfortunately didn’t have any colors in the Loops & Threads floss.)

 I rinsed the thread I had stitched and let it dry overnight.
-To my surprise, NONE of the thread bled or faded!
-(I unfortunately didn’t get a picture after, but I have footage in the video of the sampler after I washed it if you’re curious.)
-The Friendship Thread had a bit of a fuzzy texture to it the next day, whereas the other three brands looked the exact same.
+To my surprise, none of the threads bled or faded!
+(I unfortunately didn’t get a picture afterward, but the video shows the sampler after I washed it if you’re curious.)
+The Friendship Thread had a fuzzy texture the next day, whereas the other three brands looked identical.

 Conclusion

-That being said, I was pleasantly surprised with Loops and Threads and Artiste, and think that it is a more affordable option for someone that is first starting out and doesn’t need a large color palette to work with.
-I will be using the Artiste floss I purchased for tutorials and projects in the future, and may even consider buying more for projects that aren’t pet portraits!
+However, I was pleasantly surprised by Loops & Threads and Artiste.
+They are a more affordable option for someone just starting who doesn’t need an extensive color palette or to have an exact color match.
+I will be using the Artiste floss I purchased for tutorials and future projects, and may even consider buying more for projects that aren’t pet portraits!